danielgao20/hive/README.md

 # LavaLab Dev Challenge!

 Hey there!
-This is my build of the LavaLab Spring 2024 Developer Challenge.
+This is my build for the LavaLab Spring 2024 Developer Challenge.

 ## Features